 Where to find your flowers: Head to your favorite local flower shop near you or your favorite grocery store!
 Make sure to grab a few flowers, some filler flowers, and greenery.
 This will help you build up your crown.

 What kind of flowers: Pick ones that stand out to you most or create a crown packed with meaning by looking up what each flower means before buying.
-This could be a creative way for you to set your intentions for this Summer!
+This could be a creative way for you to set your intentions for the coming season of growth!

 2. Trim your flowers